Sympathy for the Record Industry

 Sympathy for the Record Industry (also known as Sympathy Records or Sympathy 4 the R.I.) is a mainly independent garage rock and punk label formed in 1988 by John Mermis, known as Long Gone John.
 Notable artists who started on Sympathy and went on to gain mainstream success include The White Stripes, Hole, and The Electrocutes (the first Donnas incarnation).

 History

 Long Gone John is the owner and CEO.
 He is an avid record collector with more than 10,100 records in his collection.
 He also owns Necessaries Toy Foundation, a company that creates 18-24 inch figures.
 Long Gone John also operates Sympathetic Press, a book publishing company that prints books with rock and roll themes.

 The first Sympathy release was the Lazy Cowgirls' Radio Cowgirl LP, which Long Gone John said he released as a "favor to the band."
 Sympathy has a catalog of more than 750 releases.
-The label's name is a play on the song "Sympathy for the Devil" by The Rolling Stones.
+The label's name is a play on the song "Sympathy for the Devil" by The Rolling Stones, changing the subject of its title from the devil to the music industry.